NFL on CBS: Jim Nantz and Greg Gumbel swap roles

-In 2004, Jim Nantz and Greg Gumbel swapped roles on the network's NFL broadcasts.
+In 2004, Jim Nantz and Greg Gumbel swapped roles on CBS's NFL broadcasts.
 Nantz took Gumbel's place as the lead play-by-play announcer while Gumbel took Nantz's spot as the host of The NFL Today.
 Following the 2005 season, CBS discontinued the use of sideline reporters in its regular season NFL coverage until 2014.

 In Week 1, the Tennessee Titans-Miami Dolphins game was moved a day earlier due to the threat of Hurricane Ivan.
 As per Dick Enberg's US Open duties, he was filled in on play-by-play by Dan Dierdorf, while Todd Blackledge provided color commentary.
 Two weeks later, the Dolphins' game against the Pittsburgh Steelers was pushed to 8:30 p.m.
 Eastern Time because of Hurricane Jeanne.
 The game aired on the CBS and UPN affiliates in both Pittsburgh and Miami.

 In the 2005 season, the game between the Kansas City Chiefs and the Miami Doplhins was moved two days earlier from its originally scheduled date due to the threat of Hurricane Wilma.
 The game aired in the local markets of the two teams.

-Beginning in the 2006 season, James Brown (returning to CBS from Fox) replaced Greg Gumbel as the host of The NFL Today.
-Gumbel returned to play-by-play duties.

 The next group of broadcast contracts, which began with the 2006–07 season, resulted in a size-able increase in total rights fees.
 Both Fox and CBS renewed their Sunday afternoon broadcast packages through 2011, in both cases with modest increases.
 On February 6, 2006, CBS Sports announced the return of James Brown, who left CBS eleven years earlier to become studio host of Fox NFL Sunday, to the network as the host of The NFL Today.
-As previously mentioned, Greg Gumbel moved back to play-by-play, teaming with Dan Dierdorf.
+Greg Gumbel moved back to play-by-play, teaming with Dan Dierdorf.
 CBS decided to not feature sideline reports for the 2006 regular season.
 However, the network did use Lesley Visser, Sam Ryan, Solomon Wilcots and Steve Tasker to report from the sidelines and around the stadium for its telecast of Super Bowl XLI.

-In the 2006 season, CBS' coverage of the 2006 AFC Championship Game earned a 28.1 rating, which topped the season premiere of American Idol on Fox.
+In the 2006 season, CBS' coverage of the 2006 AFC Championship Game between the New England Patriots and the Indianapolis Colts earned a 28.1 rating, which topped the season premiere of American Idol on Fox.
 Its Super Bowl XLI broadcast drew the third largest television audience in history, finishing behind only its broadcast of the M*A*S*H finale ("Goodbye, Farewell and Amen") in 1983 and NBC's broadcast of Super Bowl XXX (Dallas Cowboys and Pittsburgh Steelers) from 1996.
-Super Bowl XLI was the second most watched Super Bowl broadcast of all-time, averaging 93.1 million viewers.
+Super Bowl XLI was the second most watched Super Bowl broadcast of all time, averaging 93.1 million viewers.